ContextMapper/contextmapper.github.io/_docs/faqs.md

 ### Which transformations can I apply to my CML model?
-Currently you can generate [MDSL](https://socadk.github.io/MDSL/) (micro-)service contracts providing assistance regarding how your system can be implemented in an (micro-)service-oriented architectural style, [Service Cutter](http://servicecutter.github.io/) input to get suggestions for service cuts or new bounded context, and you can generate UML ([PlantUML](http://plantuml.com/)) diagrams out of your CML.
+Currently you can generate [MDSL](https://socadk.github.io/MDSL/) (micro-)service contracts providing assistance regarding how your system can be implemented in an (micro-)service-oriented architecture, [Service Cutter](http://servicecutter.github.io/) input to get suggestions for service cuts or new bounded context, and you can generate UML ([PlantUML](http://plantuml.com/)) diagrams out of your CML.
 The following pages explain the generators in detail: